arkoblog/odp-v2-docs/docs/2d_design_and_development.rst

 **Progress**

 - A basic outline for the proposed PDF report has been developed.
-This can be found `here  <https://drive.google.com/file/d/1ZvcWvISEYpv2KDNIVVG42Vs5mCisRCXD/view?usp=sharing>`_
+This can be found `here.  <https://drive.google.com/file/d/1ZvcWvISEYpv2KDNIVVG42Vs5mCisRCXD/view?usp=sharing>`_
 - Work on generating this PDF on-the-fly from the NHRP front-end is currently ongoing.

 **To-dos**